 - The Vegetables: The vegetable portion of the Chow Mein is very forgiving in that you could use different combinations.
 I like to use onions, carrots, celery, broccoli and cabbage.

-- The Sauce: The sauce couldn’t be more simple.
+- The Sauce: The sauce couldn’t be simpler.
 It’s bottled Teriyaki Sauce flavored with fresh ginger and garlic.
-I like to add a bit or corn .starch for thickening.
+I like to add a bit or cornstarch for thickening.

 Preparing The Ingredients